Konamiman/Nestor80/docs/LanguageReference.md

 ⚠ A "warning" icon is used when discussing a tricky, subtle or confusing subject; or in general to bring attention to an important concept.

 Text in _italics_ will be used the first time a new term or concept is introduced.
-Alternatively, when a concept or term that is introduced in a later section is used, it will link to the defining section.
+Alternatively, when a concept or term that is introduced in a later section is used, it will link to the section in which it is defined.

 ## Basic concepts

-Before detailing the assembler language reference a couple of concepts related to how the assembler works will be introduced.
+Before detailing the assembler features and the assembler language reference a couple of concepts related to how the assembler works will be introduced.

 ### Passes